arrowtype/test-fontmake-glyphs-build-cff-naming/README.md

 # Test: Can FontMake build from Glyphs to multiple families, static & variable?
 If not, what is blocking it?

-[WIP test case for a planned glyphsLib issue]

-An earlier, partial issue was filed at [FontMake Issue #1108](https://github.com/googlefonts/fontmake/issues/1108), but this intends to clarify that issue, ultimately as a step towards solving it.
+An earlier, draft issue was filed at [FontMake Issue #1108](https://github.com/googlefonts/fontmake/issues/1108).
+This repo was created and used to clarify that issue, ultimately as a step towards solving it.

+### Test Conclusions

+With a couple of improvements to glyphsLib, font families with a Width axis could be built into “subfamilies” from Glyphs sources, using FontMake.
+Such subfamilies are typical of large family releases from retail foundries, and are supported by a direct Glyphs build, but not currently supported in a FontMake build.
+The two improvements that would unlock this are:
+1. Set `stylename` attributes based on `Localized Style Names` custom parameters.
+It seems like this might be relatively simple to fix...?
+(Hard to )
+2. Complete [open issue of creating labels](https://github.com/googlefonts/glyphsLib/issues/876).
+This seems like it may be a somewhat bigger lift, and possibly require work from the Glyphs team, as they use some special heurisitics to general the STAT table from implicit signals.
+Alternatively, if there were some way to set the labels explicity in custom parameters of Glyphs source, this could also work.

 ---